dokester/BayesicFitting/docs/classdocs/BaseFitter.md

 <b>Examples</b>

 # It is not possible to use this class.
 User Fitter, CurveFitter etc. in stead

 <b>Note Also</b>

-1. The calculation of the evidence is an Gaussian approximation which is only exact for linear models with a fixed scale.<br>
+1. The calculation of the evidence is an Gaussian approximation which is &nbsp;&nbsp;&nbsp; only exact for linear models with a fixed scale.<br>
 2. Attributes labelled as read only should not be set by a user.

 * Author :  Do Kester<br>